DEliasVCruz/ZettlekastenNotes/gxk1.md

   - `--handler`: The name for the entry point function handler
   - `--runtime`: The language runtime on which the function will run
   - `--role`: The `ARN` of the role to be assigned to the lambda
+  - `--region`: Set an especific region on which to create the lambda
+  - `--package-type`: Specfify the way the function is packgae, default is `Zip`
+  - `--code`: The container registry where the container image can be found

 - `invoke`: Calls for the execution of an `aws` lambda function
   - `--function-name`: The `aws` name of the function to be called
+  - `--region`: Invoke a lambda from an especific region, the default is `us-east-1`
   - `--log-type`: ?
   - `--query`: ?
   - `--output`: In what format to output the response